drudge/zap-gremlins.chocmixin/README.md

-# Gist mixin for Chocolat
+# Zap Gremlins mixin for Chocolat

 This mixin adds a Zap Gremlins action to Chocolat that will remove non-ASCII characters from a document.